-Atlas (10 ml Plastic Vial to hold the world)- Provided to be used as a way collect and save the places of one’s travels.
+Atlas (10 ml Plastic Container to hold the world)- Provided to be used as a way collect and save the places of one’s travels.
 Done by collecting a small pebble or grains of sand/dirt from each place one visits and saving it in their Atlas Bottle.

 First place recommended to add should be one's home.
 That way no matter how far one travels, a small piece of home is always with them.